EduGonO/notes/notes/About.md

 ⠀ ⠀
 ⠀ ⠀

+unconscious time, no peace of mind,

+falling in space but still alive.

+sketching the future in a single line,

+everything's spinning, cannot sit down.

+moments in space, places in time,

+thoughts penciled in, now come to life.

+⠀ ⠀
+⠀ ⠀

 *As of today, no one knows how to translate paintings, flowers or music into language.
 Their beauty is implicit and exclusive to their form, which is why it's so hard to explain how a particular piece of art makes us feel.*

 ⠀ ⠀